porobov/meh-resurrections/README.md

 `npx hardhat test test/usingTools.js --network localhost`

 ## Website key-value storage notes
 UX fetches data from Cloudflare key-value storage using a key.
-There are 3 versions of UX, 3 corresponding keys(posted by MEH middleware) and 3 github branches.
+There are 3 versions of UX, 3 corresponding keys(posted by MEH middleware) and 3 corresponding github branches.

 Here are the branches and the way developement workflow is set. goerli-preview -> mainnet-preview -> main

+Keys got same names.

 ## Hardhat commands